LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Experiment

-\paragraph{Baselines.} For comparison, we include \sota \ac{3dvl} models across four categories: (1) query-based methods, ranging from early work like ScanQA \citep{azuma2022scanqa} to recent 3D-LLaVA \citep{deng20253d}; (2) object-centric methods, from 3D-VisTA \citep{zhu20233d} to Inst3D-LMM \citep{yu2025inst3d}; (3) voxel-based methods, such as Scene-LLM \citep{fu2025scene} and LLaVA-3D \citep{zhu2024llava}; and (4) video-based methods, including Video-3D LLM \citep{zheng2025video} and GPT4Scene \citep{qi2025gpt4scene}.
-We also report each model's scene representation and its associated cost.
-For Scene-LLM, only the voxel size (0.18 meters) is available, which we estimate to yield a similar number of tokens as LLaVA-3D (voxel size 0.2 meters).
-For video-based methods, we list the number of frames, noting that 32 frames typically amount to over 6k scene tokens.
+\paragraph{Baselines.} For comparison, we include \sota 3D \acp{vlm} across four categories: (1) query-based methods, ranging from early work like ScanQA \cite{azuma2022scanqa} to recent 3D-LLaVA \cite{deng20253d}; (2) object-centric methods, from early work like 3D-VisTA \cite{zhu20233d} to recent Inst3D-LMM \cite{yu2025inst3d}; (3) voxel-based methods, such as Scene-LLM \cite{fu2025scene} and LLaVA-3D \cite{zhu2024llava}; and (4) video-based methods, including Video-3D LLM \cite{zheng2025video} and GPT4Scene \cite{qi2025gpt4scene}.
+We also show their scene representations and associated costs.
+For Scene-LLM, which only reports the voxel resolution (0.18m), we estimate the token count based on LLaVA-3D (3096 tokens at 0.2m resolution) as follows: $0.2^3 \times 3096 \div 0.18^3 \simeq 4247$.
+For video-based methods, we derive the token count assuming a standard input of 32 frames.

-\paragraph{Results.} As shown in \cref{tab:overall_results}, \model achieves \sota performance on most \ac{3dvl} benchmarks with a low representation cost.
-While video-based models show competitive performance, their representations involve thousands of tokens and limit data scalability, hindering the acquisition of generalist capabilities through large-scale training.
-In contrast, the efficient representation of \model enables \ac{3dvl} data scaling for consistently strong performance across domains including ScanNet, 3RScan, and ARKitScenes.
-These results underscore the advantages of our efficient representation in perception capability and data scalability.
+\paragraph{Main Results.} As shown in \cref{tab:overall_results,tab:msqa,tab:beacon3d}, \model achieves \sota performance on most 3D QA benchmarks with a much lower representation cost.
+Specifically, \model shows superior performance in situated reasoning tasks, including SQA3D and MSQA. \model also exhibits notable strength in spatial-reasoning tasks, including spatial and navigation categories in MSQA and the spatial category in Beacon3D.
+While video-based models achieve competitive performance, their representations require numerous scene tokens and limit efficiency, hindering scalable \ac{3dvl} learning across a broader range of scene domains.
+In contrast, the efficient representation of \model enables cross-domain scaling of \ac{3dvl} data, which yields consistent performance improvements (\cref{sec:data_ablation}).
+These results underscore the advantages of our representation in perception capability, efficiency, and data scalability.